tloehr/rlgagent/README.md

 #### Additional Subscriptions
 In order to reduce the amount of messages sent in a short time period, we can order agents to subscribe to additional functional channels, like "sirens", "leds" etc.

+`{"subscribe_to": "sirens"}`
-`{"subscribe_to": ["sirens","leds"]}`
+`{"subscribe_to": "leds"}`

+The name of the groups is not preset.
+The commander can choose the group names as needed.

+`{"init": ""}`
-An agent receiving the above command, will unsubscribe from all existing additional subscriptions and subscribe to "sirens" and "leds".
+An agent receiving the above command, will unsubscribe from all existing additional subscriptions.

 ### Events
 The agent currently sends 2 different types of events.